National Institute of Open Schooling (NIOS): Important Frequently Asked Questions and their Answers

 4. Why is NIOS considered as the flexible system of learning?

-Ans.
-NIOS provides its students some exceptional facilities that a regular school does not have.
-These are as follows:
+NIOS provides its students some exceptional facilities that a regular school can not.
+These facilities are as follows:

 5. How is NIOS different from other Boards?